jeansibelius/outcome/README.md

 - Add PWA manifest
 - Add offline capabilities with service workers
 - Refactor error message from modals to its own dismissable component
+- Refactor modal to a reusable component (instead of having two implementations in NewEntryModal and NewCategoryModal)
 - Add search feature to NewEntryForm name field (to allow quick selection of previously used names)
 - Improve submission form appearance (fancier invalid/error states etc.)
 - Check if any TODOs remain